fdwr/sdk-api/sdk-api-src/content/winnls/nf-winnls-getuserdefaultgeoname.md

 ## -description

-Retrieves the two-letter International Organization for Standardization (ISO) 3166-1 code or numeric United Nations (UN) Series M, Number 49  (M.49) code for the default geographical location of the user.
+Retrieves the default geographical location of the user, as the two-letter International Organization for Standardization (ISO) 3166-1 code if available, else as a numeric United Nations (UN) Series M, Number 49 (M.49) code.

 ## -parameters